paritytech/contracts-boilerplate/README.md

 ## Build Dapp with ethers.js & react

 This is a Dapp boilerplate that uses ethers.js along with react to build a Dapp.
-Ethers.js is a well-adopted predecessor to more modern takes like viem, providing comprehensive utilities for interacting with the Ethereum blockchain.

 See [ethers/README.md](./ethers)